ANNZ+: an enhanced photometric redshift estimation algorithm with applications on the PAU Survey: Methodology

 The function takes any real number as input and produces an output that is also a real number.
 As shown in figure~\ref{fig: activation functions}, the function is differentiable and bounded to a range between 0 and 1 except for the endpoints themselves.
 The derivative of the sigmoid function is always positive, which makes it useful for backpropagation learning in neural networks \cite{Han_sigmoid_1995}.

 As mentioned in \ref{sec:annz}, \textsc{annz} used the sigmoid function as its default setting; however, this activation function faces significant problems during backpropagation.
-The vanishing gradient problem occurs when the sigmoid activation function is used, causing the gradient to become saturated, resulting in negligible weight updates as the network's layers go deeper \cite{Hochreiter_vanishing_1998}.
-On the other hand, the exploding gradient problem happens when the gradient becomes extremely large as it propagates backwards through time.
-These problems cause the weight to be updated disproportionately, leading the network to diverge and fail to learn anything useful \cite{Pascanu_difficulty_2013}.
+The vanishing gradient problem occurs when the outputs of the sigmoid function are very close to 1 or 0, causing the function to saturate when the inputs are large, either positively or negatively.
+Furthermore, the derivative of the sigmoid function is capped at a maximum of 0.25 (when the input is 0) and decreases rapidly as the input moves away from 0.

 Additionally, the output range of the sigmoid function (0, 1) is not centred at 0, which can lead to poor convergence \cite{Cui_NIR_2018}.
 Moreover, using exponential functions in the sigmoid can increase computational demands, which might slow down the overall performance of the network.
 While the sigmoid activation function is useful for certain tasks like classification \cite{Hinton_speechrecognition_2012}, its drawbacks of vanishing and exploding gradient issues become significant in regression tasks (as evidenced by our findings) along with the limited output range and computational overhead, making it less desirable for more complex neural network architectures and tasks.
 It is also less effective when used in deeper networks \cite{Nair_relu_2010}.